AbstractVersion/cloud-platform/README.md

-# A Microservices Enviroment Deployied on Docker Engine
+# A Microservices Environment Deployed on Docker Engine

 >This document's goal is to describe the high-end architecture of the presented microservice ecosystem.
 The ecosystem currentely supports services written in 2 languages: python & java, but there is the posibility to increase that number uppon request.